Finland’s relations and development cooperation in Somalia

 Outcomes of Finland’s development cooperation in Somalia in 2021–2024

-In 2021–2024, Finland’s bilateral cooperation in Somalia will focus on statebuilding and women’s sexual and reproductive health and rights.
+In 2021–2024, Finland’s bilateral cooperation in Somalia will be guided by the Country Programme, which focuses on statebuilding and women’s sexual and reproductive health and rights.
 The financial frame for 2021–2024 will be approximately EUR 54 million.

 Finland’s Country Programme for Development Cooperation in Somalia (PDF, 648 KB)